 An individual can end up paying double or more due to the interest owed on the principal amount.
 Imagine all the money you’re spending on interest, wouldn’t you instead want to use it on something more beneficial, such as a savings or investment?

-There Is No Such Thing As Good Debt
+No Such Thing As A Good Mortgage or Student Debt

 Furthermore, if you manage to sell your house before the bubble burst, you’ll more than likely make a nice chunk of change.
 However, it’s a gamble because at any point in time the house could end up underwater, usually when rates rise.